linuxguyio/linuxguyio/README.md

 - 🔭 I’m currently working on my personal blog [https://linuxguy.io]
-- 🌱 I’m currently learning Terraform and AWS
+- 🌱 I’m currently mastering Terraform and AWS
 - 💞️ I’m looking to collaborate on any AWS solution Architecture or Devops projects